-Ziegler–Natta catalyst is a type of a catalyst made from a mixture of chemical compounds that are mainly used in the synthesis of polymers belonging to 1-alkenes such as alpha-olefins which are hydrocarbons containing a double carbon-carbon bond.
+Ziegler–Natta catalyst is a type of catalyst made from a mixture of chemical compounds that are mainly used in the synthesis of polymers belonging to 1-alkenes such as alpha-olefins which are hydrocarbons containing a double carbon-carbon bond.

 The Discovery Of The Catalyst